Sencha Makizono

 Tea Farm

-Following the tragic loss of his father in an accident, Mr. Nishi suddenly had to take full responsibility of managing the family’s vast farm, one that was burdened with significant debt at the time.
-While many might have given up in the face of such adversity, Mr. Nishi persevered with tireless dedication, growing into the role of leader of one of Japan's largest, greatest farms.
-Today, not only does the farm have its own fields, but it also plays a vital role in supporting neighboring organic farmers.
-The exceptional quality of Mr. Nishi's teas is the result of his unique experience and his keen oversight of the fields using all of his senses, as well as the use of state-of-the-art machinery for processing and quality control.
+Following the tragic loss of his father in an accident, Mr Nishi suddenly had to take full responsibility of managing the family’s vast farm, one that was burdened with significant debt at the time.
+Where others may have given up in the face of such adversity, Mr Nishi worked tirelessly to become the leader of one of Japan's largest and greatest farms, which looks after its own fields as well as those of many neighbouring organic farmers.
+The exceptional quality of Mr Nishi's teas is the result of his unique experience and his keen oversight of the fields using all of his senses, along with the use of state-of-the-art machinery for processing and quality control.

 Character & Aroma